ss8319/multimodal-AD/README.md

-# Protein Autoencoder Pipeline
+# Protein Autoencoder and TabNet Pipeline

-A config-driven pipeline for training autoencoders on proteomic data and visualizing extracted features.
+A config-driven pipeline for training autoencoders and TabNet models on proteomic data and visualizing extracted features.

 ## Overview

 This pipeline provides:
-- **Autoencoder training** for feature extraction from proteomic data
+- **Autoencoder training** for unsupervised feature extraction from proteomic data
+- **TabNet pretraining** for unsupervised feature extraction using TabNet architecture
 - **Feature visualization** using PCA, t-SNE, UMAP, and clustering
 - **Feature interpretation** for biological insights
 - **Config-driven approach** using YAML files for easy parameter management